nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adds a project to the application with the supplied details.
 The details that can be supplied are the name, deadline, price, tags and linked client of the project.

 Only the name of the project is compulsory.
+Project names are case-sensitive, so `oil painting` and `Oil Painting` are recognised as different names.

-Deadline can either be in natural language, such as `tomorrow` or in recognisable formats like `3pm 2023-03-03`.
+Deadlines can be in natural language, such as `tomorrow` or `3pm next week`.
+Otherwise, it must be in a recognisable format `HH:MM DD-MM-YYYY` or `DD-MM-YYYY` e.g. `3pm 2023-03-03` or `2023-05-05`.

-Price must be a positive number given in 0 or 2 decimal places.
+Price must be a positive number given in 0 or 2 decimal places, e.g. `7` or `5.08`.

 Clients: Linking a project to a client means the project is for a certain client.
 You might do this if a specific client commissions a project.
 The project can be linked to a client by specifying individual keywords that are part of the client's name in the command after the `client/` prefix.
 If any such details are mentioned, the app will enter link mode.
 Further steps can be found [here](#linking-a-project-to-a-client).